LTC Tree

 Here at CompareLongTermCare.org we provide a free side-by-side comparison of all the major companies in the market.

-Companies include:
+Companies and plans include:

 • Takeaway #5: Some of the major "Blue Chip" companies offer very good Hybrid Long-Term Care Insurance policy options.

-Cash Indemnity Benefits Are More Consumer Friendly.
+Why Cash Indemnity Benefits Are Consumer-Friendly

 Cash Benefits are another major advantage of hybrid policies offered by both Nationwide and Securian's Minnesota Life.
 Cash is king, as they say, and it's no different in the LTC world.
 Cash benefits mean you can spend your benefits dollars as you see fit without having to get care providers (at home or in facility) approved.